 - Cool in the pan for 20 minutes then carefully turn onto a cooling rack to cool completely.

-- To glaze: In a medium-size microwave safe bowl melt together the chocolate chips, heavy cream and peanut butter.
+- To make glaze: In a medium-size microwave safe bowl melt together the chocolate chips, heavy cream and peanut butter.
 Heat in 20-30 second increments stopping to stir each time.

 - Add additional cream as needed, until pourable.